tcarland/transam/README.md

 - **FLAC** or Free Lossless Audio Compression (https://github.com/xiph/flac)
 - **libvorbis** for *ogg* support. (https://xiph.org/vorbis/)
 - **ffmpeg** for *aac* support. (https://ffmpeg.org/)
-- **shorten** is a legacy lossless format that is supported for decode only.
+- **shorten** is a legacy lossless format that is optionally supported for decoding only.

-Additionally, support for the Nero AAC encoder/decoder is provided for legacy purposes as AAC support and quality has historically varied in the underlying *libfaac* or *libavcodec* libraries used by *ffmpeg*, while the Nero implementation still proves to be stable and efficient in providing
+Additionally, support for the *Nero AAC encoder/decoder* is provided for legacy purposes as AAC support and quality has historically varied in the underlying *libfaac* or *libavcodec* libraries used by *ffmpeg*, while the Nero implementation still proves to be stable and efficient in providing